Balbader/data_structures_and_algorithms_in_C/README.md

 As I am currently studying The C programming language, I decided to go through this course and implement the code in C in order to:

-• Improve and strengthen my understanding of Data structures and algorithms
+• Improve and strengthen my understanding of Data structures and algorithms<br>
 • Improve my understanding of the 42 School writing guidelines

 ##